 Despite the fact that some Arab governments have started to invest in small-scale biogas production, the restrictive bottlenecks are both the production costs as well as the production efficiency.
 Therefore, the AGYA Working Group ‘Energy, Water and Environment’ proposes a unique and innovative approach to tackle these challenges.
 In the proposed project, the involved AGYA members aim to investigate the effect of nanoadditives to enhance the biogas production efficiency and reduce the costs.
 Specifically, they suggest to use biocompatible nanoadditives to avoid negative effects of nanomaterials on fermentation bacteria and thus on the biogas production.

-In addition, AGYA members Zeina Hobeika (Biochemistry), Ahmed Khalil (Materials Sciences) and Nageh Allam (Physics; Materials Sciences) propose combining solar energy with biogas production plants to enhance the production rate.
-This will be achieved by modelling simulations to determine the most promising combinations of agricultural waste and nanoadditives to achieve the highest possible rate of biogas production.
-The experimental research will be conducted at the American University in Cairo (Egypt) and the University of St Joseph (Lebanon) in close cooperation with Fayoum University (Egypt).
+In addition, AGYA members Prof. Dr. Zeina Hobeika (Biochemistry), Prof. Dr. Ahmed Khalil (Materials Sciences) and Prof. Dr. Nageh Allam (Physics; Materials Sciences) propose combining solar energy with biogas production plants to enhance the production rate.
+This is achieved by modelling simulations to determine the most promising combinations of agricultural waste and nanoadditives to achieve the highest possible rate of biogas production.
+The experimental research is conducted at the American University in Cairo (Egypt) and the University of St Joseph (Lebanon) in close cooperation with Fayoum University (Egypt).

 Nanoadditives, increased methane production, and optimal biogas mixtures